ddialar/cosuno.challenge/README.md

 - 📂 `pages`

-  In this folder I define the pages (just one page in the case of this application) as single components that are imported in the specific file into the `/pages` at the root of the proyect.
+  In this folder I define the pages (just one page in the case of this application) as single components that are imported in the specific file into the `/pages` at the root of the project.

   This way I am able to decouple the visual application from the used framework, NextJS in this case.
 This provides me the option of migrating from NextJS to other project configuration, `create-react-app` for instance, easily.